Canon SX530 vs Panasonic LX100

 It is notable that the LX100 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX530 does not feature such an accessory-socket.

-The LX100 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SX530 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX530 was succeeded by the Canon SX540.
+Both the SX530 and the LX100 have been discontinued, but can regularly be found used on ebay.
+The LX100 was replaced by the Panasonic LX100 II, while the SX530 was followed by the Canon SX540.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is the Canon SX530 better than the Panasonic LX100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.